basvandenberg/ng-select/README.md

 </ng-select>
 ```

-And add the `SELECT_DIRECTIVES` to the list of directives.

-Within your component's class you can set the list of select options.
+Within the component class you have to set the list of select options.
 This must
 be a list of objects, with for each object a value (option identifier) and a
 label (which the user sees in the select drop down).